Prior to receiving accommodations, students must comply with the following procedures

-- Make an appointment to meet with Disability Services (located in the Academic Enrichment Center, in Howe 204) at the beginning of each semester to request accommodations.
-The phone number is (540) 665-4928.
+- Make an appointment with, or email the Office of Learning Resources and Services (located in the Academic Enrichment Center, in Howe 204) at the beginning of each semester to request accommodations.
+Phone: (540) 665-4928.
+Email: email@example.com.

-- Provide Disability Services with the documentation that verifies the student’s disability.
+- Provide OLRS with the documentation that verifies the student’s disability and suggested accommodations.

-- Work with Disability Services to determine needed reasonable accommodations.
+- Work with OLRS to determine needed, reasonable, accommodations.

 - Meet with professors in a private location away from other students (to protect the student’s right to privacy) to discuss accommodations.

-- Return the signed copies of all accommodation forms to Disability Services.
+- Return the signed copies of all accommodation forms to OLRS.
 These copies will be placed in the student’s file before the middle of the semester.
+The faculty will maintain a copy for their records.

-Students should also meet with Disability Services staff prior to the end of the semester.
+Students should also meet with the Office of Learning Resources and Services staff prior to the end of the semester.

 Accommodations are not retroactive.
 Students must give their Accommodation Form to their professors at the beginning of each semester.
 Professors can provide accommodations only after receiving your accommodation letter.
 Accommodations cannot be given until the professor is provided the form.